Micro-curriculum: Careers in Foreign Policy

-Want to become a diplomat or have a different role in international affairs?
+Want to become a diplomat or another career in international affairs?

 These Bytes provide learners with the tools and resources to embark on a career in international affairs, whether at a nongovernmental organization or as a government official.